kurtosis-tech/awesome-kurtosis/README.md

 > A curated list of [Kurtosis Packages ](https://docs.kurtosis.com/reference/packages) written in [Starlark](https://docs.kurtosis.com/explanations/starlark)

-These Kurtosis packages and examples provide a starting point for how to setup and test different environments using a Kurtosis Stalrlark package and to manage their lifetime using the Kurtosis CLI.
+These example [Kurtosis packages](https://docs.kurtosis.com/reference/packages) provide a starting point for understanding how to setup, test, and manage different types of environments using [Starlark](https://docs.kurtosis.com/explanations/starlark) and the [Kurtosis CLI](https://docs.kurtosis.com/install). to manage their lifetime using the Kurtosis CLI.

 > **Note**